jonmanahan/waiter/README.md

 ## Commands to start echo server
 - gradle run

-## Commands to establish the connection to the running echo server (from a separate command line) and then echo a message
+## Commands to establish the connectable to the running echo server (from a separate command line) and then echo a message
 1. curl -v telnet://localhost:4424
 2. *enter message to echo*